santhalakshminarayana/doppalf/README.md

 ### Required steps

-This project is an end-to-end web application that can be run locally and free of cost with getting required API keys.
+This project is an end-to-end web application that can be run locally and free of cost by getting the required API keys for free.

 Get the free [Cohere API trail Key](https://dashboard.cohere.com/api-keys) to use Cohere as LLM.

-And get the free [Qdrant Cloud API Key and URL](https://cloud.qdrant.io) where you can get a free 1 GB cluster for storing Vector embeddings.
+Get the free [Qdrant Cloud API Key and URL](https://cloud.qdrant.io) where you can get a free 1 GB cluster for storing Vector embeddings.

 These two are required to integrate with **Llamaindex** where we use